Does Your Teaching Suppress Genius–Or Require It?

 This is what we’re learning, and when you can do this, I’ll know that you’ve learned it.

 In this outcomes-based environment, ‘success’ is determined by attainment–reaching a certain level’ or being able to provide evidence of understanding.
 Everyone in the classroom is reaching towards the same target, often with the same way of demonstrating their understanding.

 Remediation is usually very similar, as are rubrics and scoring guides.
 Who has time to create 35 authentically personalized and unique scoring guides that address individual learning needs on every assignment?
 Besides, that’d fly in the face of the goal–a similar level of mastery (i.e., proficiency) of identical academic standards.
 The goal of education is not personalized learning; personalized learning strategies are strategies just as personalized learning itself is a strategy in pursuit of the very public goal of proficiency of a given set of standards.
-Creativity, choice, curiosity, and personalization may play roles in the learning process, but stop short of reaching the content itself.
+Creativity, choice, curiosity, and personalization may play roles in the learning process but stop short of reaching the content itself.